 The Vilto leaning towel hanger has got your back.
 It’s a slimmer profile and will take up less space.
 If you’ve got an empty wall, this might be the perfect solution for you.

 You can even add the little Vilto stool underneath if you really want to have that place to take your socks off.
-That isn’t the toilet.
+Or, a Bekvam kitchen cart would provide extra storage with a similar look.

 There’s a great example of this towel hanger as an Ikea Kitchen Hack in this post.